Whales Were Here Before People!

 GLOSSARY* of Hawaiian Words

-‘Ahu’ula – feathered cloak or cape worn by ruling chiefs in Hawai’i
+‘Ahu’ula – feathered cloak or cape was worn by ruling chiefs in Hawai’i

 Ali’i – Aliʻi in the Hawaiian language refers to the hereditary line of rulers of the Hawaiian Islands.